-With all the rain over the last few weeks, it’s no surprise that one of the most common questions coming from local parents/caregivers is, “Where can we go on rainy days?”
-Of course, you likely already know about some of the most popular indoor play spaces, like trampoline parks, and the larger museums, but those tend to get crowded on rainy days, so I’m going to suggest five hidden gems – venues that are worth visiting that you may not know about yet.
+With the frigid temps over the last few weeks, it’s no surprise that one of the most common questions coming from local parents/caregivers is, “What indoor venues do you recommend for family fun?”
+Of course, you likely already know about some of the most popular indoor play spaces, like trampoline parks and the larger museums, but those tend to get crowded on cold days, so here are a few hidden gems — venues that we think you’ll love that you may not know about yet.

 Keystone Truck and Tractor Museum